Michael is an online writer who is interested in economics, linguistics, sociology, and science.

 All of the benefits, none of the drawbacks; tilapia is the wave of the future.

-Hopefully I did enough to convince you to consider tilapia next time you think fish for dinner, as many others have already.
-I'm not asking you to drop tuna, salmon or any other fish, but to just keep in mind the possibilities for a sustainable, bright fishy future.
-If you can get past the taste ;)
+Hopefully I have convinced you to consider tilapia next time you think about seafood for dinner.
+I'm not asking you to drop tuna, salmon, or any other fish—just to keep in mind the possibilities for a sustainable, bright, and fishy future.